uncovery/unc_gallery/README.md

 admin can simply upload all images in a batch and they will be automatically sorted by date.

-The galleries are then created by inserting a short code into any wordpress element such as posts or pages in the basic format [unc_gallery date="2006-03-30"].
+The galleries are then displayed by inserting a short code into any wordpress element such as posts or pages in the basic format [unc_gallery date="2006-03-30"].

 The plugin has the following base options: